 “And all the men who were with Joab came and besieged him in Abel of Beth-maacah.
 They cast up a mound against the city, and it stood against the rampart, and they were battering the wall to throw it down.
 Then a wise woman called from the city, “Listen!
 Listen!
 Tell Joab, ‘Come here, that I may speak to you.’”
 And he came near her, and the woman said, “Are you Joab?”
 He answered, “I am.”
 Then she said to him, “Listen to the words of your servant.”
 And he answered, “I am listening.””
 2 Samuel 20:15-17

 They are bashing in the door to her city!
 And what does she do?
 Calls out from the city and asks for Joab and asks him to listen.
 In these verses she is humble, she is respectful and he hears her.
-This is amazing in and of itself, because Joab really isn’t very nice.
-While he had been commanding King David’s army for a while, that duty had just been taken from him.
+This is amazing in and of itself because Joab really isn’t very nice.
+While he had been commanding King David’s army for a while, he had recently been stripped of that duty.
 So what does he do?
 He murders his way right back to the top.
-Now this unnamed woman is asking him to listen and he does!
+Now, this unnamed woman is asking him to listen, and he does!
 Her demeanor of respect and humility won him over.

 “Then she said, “They used to say in former times, ‘Let them but ask counsel at Abel,’ and so they settled a matter.
 I am one of those who are peaceable and faithful in Israel.
 You seek to destroy a city that is a mother in Israel.
 Why will you swallow up the heritage of the Lord?”
 Joab answered, “Far be it from me, far be it, that I should swallow up or destroy!
 That is not true.
 But a man of the hill country of Ephraim, called Sheba the son of Bichri, has lifted up his hand against King David.
 Give up him alone, and I will withdraw from the city.””
 2 Samuel 20:18-21a

-This Wise Woman is knowledgable.
+This Wise Woman is knowledgeable.
 She is familiar with the history and importance of her city.
 She is direct in her verbiage, but she is also shrewd.
-She makes sure Joab remembers the heritage and significance of Abel of Beth-maacah.
+The Wise Woman makes sure Joab remembers the heritage and significance of Abel of Beth-maacah.
 And if he doesn’t she has the information to remind him!